Auguste Scheurer-Kestner: The Dreyfus Affair

 On 13 July 1897, Louis Leblois, lawyer for Lieutenant Colonel Georges Picquart, informed Scheurer-Kestner in detail about the Dreyfus Affair.
 Initially, he did not doubt the guilt of Dreyfus, but he wrote in his diary that he felt "something vague and painful".
 After the intervention of Bernard Lazare, who tried to overcome his hesitation in 1897, this man "passionately in love with Justice", who saw himself as the protector of all Alsatians in France, redoubled his efforts to try to form a sure opinion.

 Scheurer-Kestner went on to defend the innocence of Captain Dreyfus with the war minister, Jean-Baptiste Billot, and with the President, Félix Faure.
 On 26 November 1897, through her lawyer Mr. Jullemier, Madame de Boulancy, cousin and former mistress of Ferdinand Walsin Esterhazy, took revenge on her lover and debtor: She sent Scheurer-Kestner letters from Major Esterhazy, including the famous "letter of Uhlan."
 Scheurer-Kestner showed the letter to Pellieux, military commander of Paris who headed the administrative inquiry on Esterházy.
 A search of Madame Boulancy’s premises took place on 27 November.
 Le Figaro published the letter on the 28th, exposing Esterhazy's contempt for France and its army.

 Scheurer-Kestner was convinced of the guilt of Esterhazy after confiding in the lawyer Louis Leblois, friend of Picquart and also an Alsatian.
 Scheurer-Kestner communicated his certainties confidentially to President Félix Faure, President of the Council and made a visit in vain to General Billot, Minister of War.
 Taking up the cause of the review, he contacted Joseph Reinach, and pulled in Clemenceau in November 1897, published in Le Temps an open letter in which he stated the innocence of Dreyfus.
 Along with Leblois he showed himself at the trial of Émile Zola, who defended him in Le Figaro a few days later.
 Scheurer-Kestner had indeed received no support from his political friends.
 The debate had been made public by Mathieu Dreyfus, and Scheurer-Kestner was violently attacked, called "a German industrialist" and "Boche", etc. In December 1897, he shouted at the Senate on the refusal for a retrial, saying: "The truth always wins in the end."

 Scheurer-Kestner failed to convince his colleagues in the Senate to lead with him the battle for rehabilitation of captain Dreyfus on 13 January 1898: he received only 80 votes out of 229 voters when he ran for the vice-presidency.
 Scheurer-Kestner embodied hopes in the law and justice of the Government of the Republic and always recommended patience and prudence, including disapproving of the shaft of light from Émile Zola (J'accuse).
 Plagued by throat cancer, he followed the retrial from his sickroom.
-He died on 19 September 1899, the day of the signing of the pardon for Dreyfus by President Emile Loubet.
+He died on 19 September 1899, the day of the signing of the pardon for Dreyfus by President Émile Loubet.